 If you missed my previous article and you’re not sure what ply means, here is a quick introduction.
 When a raw material, such as cotton or linen, is spun into a yarn, different manufacturers will spin it differently.
 Some just spin one single thread, which is called ‘single ply’ or just ‘ply’.
 However, if you want a yarn that is stronger and more resilient, it is better to spin two yarns together, which is called ‘two ply’.
 You can probably work out what ‘three ply’ and ‘four ply’ are etc. Most manufacturers agree that two ply is the best fabric for quality shirts,both on the warp and the weft, for its lightness, breathability and durability.

+We were fortunate enough to have a long chat with Suzanne, who does custom t shirt printing in Southampton, Hampshire by crescent moon design and she really got into detail about what fabrics to use and when.
 When manufacturers make the yarns, they have to be twisted together.
 The number of twists a yarn has will determine the properties of the final fabric.
 Smooth surfaced fabrics need an optimum twist to increase strength, smoothness and prevent creases.
 Higher twists also reduce pilling.
 For a high quality shirting fabric for work, this is the type of twist you’d want.
 For a voile shirting, you want to look for a high twist yarn with a tendency to curl.
 This creates a transparency whilst still being durable.
 To get even more transparency and also to produce vibrant colours you might want to find a fibre that is “gassed”.
 This is where any fibres that stick out are burnt off the yarn.
 If you want to know more about twisting yarns, here’s a great article explaining twisting further.

 As if it wasn’t complicated enough already, now for super numbers.
 To put it simply, the higher the super number, the finer and thinner the yarn, which means that the fabric will be very soft.
 On the other hand, it can also mean that it is not as strong, so you will need to look for a balance between a high super number giving the fabric a great feel, and a low super number that will give the fabric great durability.
 According to experts, the best medium ground for shirting is a Super 60 or Super 80; they wrinkle less than higher super numbers, and are very strong.
 I’ve written a bit more on super numbers in this article.